(1) Keep your day job.

 We need a steady flow of income coming in so we can pay off debt fast.
 We have business ideas and ventures that will take some time money to pursue.
 Instead of foregoing our 9-5’s to pursue those ventures, we are pursuing them while keeping our 9-5’s.
 I know what you are thinking– on every single episode of Shark Tank the investors ask the start up’s if they are working on their product/service full time.
 If they aren’t, Mark Cuban and his buddies almost never invest with them.
 But ask yourself this, is Mark Cuban only working on one thing?
 Absolutely not.
 And he’s way more filthy rich than the people coming to him asking him for money.
 So do you want to be like Mark Cuban, or do you want to be like some poor guy coming in asking for money?
 Cuban.
 Every time.

 So, for now, we are keeping our day jobs.
 And we are adding more jobs too, which leads us to #2.

 (2) Master the art of the side hustle.

 If you are going to pay off big debt (for us, well over six figures of debt) you are going to have to increase your income.
 One way to do so is by mastering the art of the side hustle.
 In addition to working your day job, you should be doing something else on the side to earn extra cash that can go into your student loans.
 This can range from starting up some business venture, to doing smaller things, like participating in focus groups.

 We do photography on the side.
 We sell stock photos.
 We have this blog.
-We shop sales and use coupons for groceries.
+We shop sales and use coupons for groceries, using free apps like Ibotta.
 We are mystery shoppers.
-We’ve also been known to mow other people’s yards, paint other peoples houses/businesses, babysit, sell plasma, pick PENNIES up off the ground, do online surveys, the list goes on.
+We’ve also been known to mow yards, paint houses/businesses, babysit, sell plasma, pick PENNIES up off the ground, do online surveys, the list goes on.
 We are constantly searching for side hustling opportunities.

 (3) Make your student loan payments your top priority.